 But back to the spring home tour… Let’s start things off at the front of the house.
 You might remember Operation Organized Entryway – also known as our first

 and failed attempt at the One Room Challenge where things didn’t exactly go as intended.
 We still haven’t quite completed that mission the way we had originally planned it out, but things have definitely come a long way in the right direction since then.

 We get an insane amount of natural light in here which can make photographing the space a bit challenging.
 Look at how fabulous our new rug looks though?
 Finding the perfect hall runner was not easy as there were so many amazing designs to choose from.
 However, I am so happy with the rug that we chose.
 Runner rugs are incredibly useful and stylish if you need to fill a room that is long and slim.
 If I was crafty, I could have grabbed one of those hooked rug kits and made my own, but I’m not particularly creative.
-Anyway, having windows that essentially allow you to see through from the front to the back of the house is probably one of our favourite features though so it’s a tough thing to really complain about. #firstworldproblems
+Anyway, having windows that essentially allow you to see through from the front to the back of the house is probably one of our favourite features.
+It’s a tough thing to really complain about. #firstworldproblems

 We’ve been wanting to paint an accent in the entryway to match our IKEA Fardal hi-gloss closet doors forever and now that we finally got around to it we’re so glad that we did!
 We used PARA Paints Deep Sea Fishing (P5014-85) and the colour couldn’t be more of a perfect match.

 It only took 2+ years, but we’ve finally got some family photos up in this place!

 Turning left from the entryway, we come into the first living space on the main floor.
 When we designed the house, one of the things we were adamant about was that we didn’t want to have a formal living room.
 Because the layout of our main floor is essentially one very long open space, we’ve used furniture pieces to separate it.
 We like to call this space the conversation area.